MarkkuRoiha/Analytics-experiments/README.md

 # Analytics-experiments
-Various exercises applying Python for analytics and machine learning with comments and insights inside the documents
+Various experiments for applying Python for analytics and machine learning with comments and insights inside the documents
 - Clustering (customer segmentation) using KMeans in 'clustering-harjoitus-mro-v2.ipynb
--
+- Clustering comparing KMeans and Conglomerative Analysis methods for 'Amazon Drone' dataset.